-Taking Citalopram for agoraphobia and depression
+Taking citalopram for agoraphobia and depression

-Initially I was very pleased that the doctor prescribed me an antidepressant because it was an acknowledgement that I wasn’t well, and that how I was feeling was not normal.
+Initially, I was very pleased that the doctor prescribed me an antidepressant because it was an acknowledgement that I wasn’t well, and that how I was feeling was not normal.

 Starting the medication: side effects

-Both of these side effects wore off within the first 2 weeks and within that time I had also started to notice a change in my mood.
+Both of these side effects wore off within the first two weeks and within that time I had also started to notice a change in my mood.
 I was sleeping better because of the drowsy side effect so I was feeling refreshed in the mornings instead of tired from being awake all night, and I was starting to feel more relaxed.

-I was also starting to feel a bit emotionally numb by which I mean that sometimes I couldn’t understand how I was feeling.
+I was also starting to feel a bit emotionally numb, by which I mean that sometimes I couldn’t understand how I was feeling.
 Sometimes I was in a situation where I knew that I should be sad but I just couldn’t feel anything and that was quite hard for me to adjust to.
 I was so used to crying every single day that not being able to cry was strange.

-Despite this, Citalopram certainly didn’t cure me or return me to how I was a year before - instead it allowed me to leave the house to see a psychologist, to start back at school and to see my friends again.
+Despite this, citalopram certainly didn’t cure me or return me to how I was a year before - instead it allowed me to leave the house to see a psychologist, to start back at school and to see my friends again.

-It’s been almost a year since I started taking Citalopram and it’s changed me entirely.
+It’s been almost a year since I started taking citalopram and it’s changed me entirely.
 I feel happier now than I have done in a very long time and I’m very glad that it was offered to me.

 Questions about mental health medication?

-Our guide on medication covers the different types of mental health medication you could be prescribed, how they help and what the side-effects could be, have a look at our guide to medications.
+If you would like to know more about the different types of mental health medication you could be prescribed, how they help and what the side effects could be, have a look at our guide to medications.